Annfield Plain

 Annfield Plain is a village in County Durham, in England.
 It is situated on a plateau between the towns of Stanley, 3 mi to the north-east, and Consett, 5 mi to the west.
-According to the 2001 census, Annfield Plain has a population of 3,569.
+According to the 2001 census, Annfield Plain had a population of 3,569.
 By the time of the 2011 Census Annfield Plain had become a ward of Stanley parish.
-The ward had a population of 10,012.
-Along with much of the surrounding area, Annfield Plain's history lies in coal mining.
-While the industry collapsed in the 1980s and 90s, its effects are still apparent both in the landscape and in folk memory.
+The ward had a population of 7,774.
+Along with much of the surrounding area, Annfield Plain's history was coal mining.

 Much of the surrounding landscape is rough moorland, dominated by the nearby Pontop Pike television mast.
 Not far from semi-rural Derwentside, however, is the Tyneside–Wearside conurbation, with Newcastle 12 mi away, and Sunderland a similar distance.
 The cathedral city of Durham is 10 mi away and offers quite a contrast to the former pit villages in the area of Annfield Plain.

 Name

 "Anfield", as the name was originally appears to derive from "the fields of An", referring to a man who lived before the Norman Conquest.
-The "Plain" part of the name was originally "Plane" and appears to refer originally not to the plateau on which the village stands but to the inclined plane on the Stanhope and Tyne Railway of 1834.
+The "Plain" part of the name was originally "Plane" and appears to refer originally not to the plateau on which the village stands but to the inclined plane on the Stanhope and Tyne Railway of 1834 (now the basis of the eastern end of the C2C cycle route passing through Annfield Plain, from neighbouring Greencroft through to Stanley).
 The engine used by the plane was known as the Anfield Engine because of its proximity to Anfield House, built in the 18th century on nearby Loud Hill.
 The spelling changed to "Annfield Plain" around 1856, when houses were built for miners on the nearby plateau.